 Captioning can be displayed in the Text box under the Action window, which allows the hearing impaired to enjoy the program.
+To those who don't need to read the text, it may be somewhat of a distraction.

 To Turn On/Off the Captioning: Click the Text button.